-GRADE: SCHOOL:

-DATE

-ARE THE SAME DAYS REQUESTED FOR A SIBLING ENROLLED IN ANOTHER TCS SCHOOL?
-Circle: YES OR NO

-IF YES, WHAT IS THE SIBLING'S NAME AND SCHOOL

-DATES REQUESTING PRE-APPROVED ABSENCES(S):

-Parent Signature

-STUDENT NAME

-Principal Formula (Internal Use Only)

-Davs Requested + Current Absence Total = <18 Absences

-VIOT Approved (Absences will be unexcused) VI YES, with RESERVATIONS VI YES, Approved

-REASON(S) LISTED BELOW:

-REASON(S) LISTED BELOW:

-Grades

-Current Year Attendance

-Prior Year Attendance

-Length of Request

-Exceeds Eighteen (18) Total Absences

-OTHER

-NOTES:

-Principal Signature DATE
+ARE THE SAME DAYS REQUESTED FOR A SIE IF YES, WHAT IS THE SIBLING'S NAME AND S DATES REQUESTING PRE-APPROVED ABSEN SCHOOL TCS SCHOOL?
+Circle: YES OR NO Parent Signature Principal Formula (Internal Use Only) DATE Days Requested+ Current Al osence Total= <18 A bsences ✓ NOT Approved (Absences will be unexcuse ed) 🔽 " YES, with RESERVATIO ONS YES, Approved REASON(S) LISTED BELOW: GradesCurrent Year AttendancePrior Year AttendanceLength of RequestExceeds Eighteen (18) Total AbsencesOTHER NOTES: Principal Signature DATE

-APPENDIX XII:SCHOOL MEDICATION FORM
+APPENDIX XI:SCHOOL MEDICATION FORM

-ALABAMA STATE DEPARTMENT OF EDUCATION SCHOOL MEDICATION PRESCRIBER/PARENT AUTHORIZATION STUDENT INFORMATION Student's Name: School: Student's Name: School: DOB: //Age: Grade: Teacher: • No known drug allergiesif drug allergies list: Weight: Weight: • NO KHOWH drug allergiesII drug allergies list: Weight: PRESCRIBER AUTHORIZATION (To be completed by licensed healthcare provider) Medication Name: Dosage: Route: Frequency/Time(s) to Medication Name: Dosage: Route: Frequency/Time(s) to be given: Start Date: / Stop Date: Reason for taking medication: Potential side effects/contraindications/adverse reaction: Treatment order in the event of an adverse reaction: SPECIAL INSTRUCTIONS: Is the medication a controlled substance?
+ALABAMA STATE DEPARTMENT OF EDUCATION SCHOOL MEDICATION PRESCRIBER/PARENT AUTHORIZATION

+STUDENT INFORMATION Student's Name: School: Student's Name: No known drug allergiesif drug allergies list: Weight: PRESCRIBER AUTHORIZATION (To be completed by licensed healthcare provider) Medication Name: Dosage:Route: Frequency/Time(s) to be given: Start Date:// Stop Date:// Reason for taking medication: Potential side effects/contraindications/adverse reaction: Treatment order in the event of an adverse reaction: SPECIAL INSTRUCTIONS: Is the medication a controlled substance?
 Yes • No • Is self- medication permitted and recommended?
 Yes • No • If "yes" I hereby affirm this student has been instructed on proper self-administration of the prescribed medication.
 Do you recommend this medication be kept "on person" by student?
 Yes • No • Emergency Drug required during Bus Transportation Yes • No • Cake Icing Gel ONLY for Diabetic Student during Bus Transportation Yes • No • Printed Name of Licensed Healthcare Provider:Phone: Signature of Licensed Healthcare Provider: Date: PARENT AUTHORIZATION I authorize the School Nurse, the registered nurse (RN) or licensed practical nurse (LPN) to administer or to delegate to unlicensed school personnel the task of assisting my child in taking the above medication in accordance with the administrative code practice rules.
 I understand that additional parent/prescriber signed statements will be necessary if the dosage of medication is changed.
 Prescription Medication must be registered with a School Nurse or trained Medication Assistants.
 Prescription medication must be properly labeled with the student's name, prescriber's name, name of medication, dosage, time intervals, route of administration and the date of drug's expiration when appropriate.
 Over the Counter Medication must be registered with the School Nurse or Trained Medication Assistant, OTC's in the original, unopened and sealed container.
-Local Education Agency Policy for OTC medication to be followed: Parent's/Guardian's Signature: Date:/ Phone: SELF-ADMINISTRATION AUTHORIZATION (To be completed ONLY if student is authorized to complete self-care by licensed healthcare provider.)
+Local Education Agency Policy for OTC medication to be followed: Parent's/Guardian's Signature: SELF-ADMINISTRATION AUTHORIZATION (To be completed ONLY if student is authorized to complete self-care by licensed healthcare provider.)
 I authorize and recommend self-medication by my child for the above medication.
 I also affirm that he/she has been instructed in the proper self-administration of the prescribed medication by his/her attending physician.
 I shall indemnify and hold harmless the school, the agents of the school, and the local board of education against any claims that may arise relating to my child's self-administration of prescribed medication(s).
-Parent: Phone: Date:/ Phone:
+Parent:

-APPENDIX XIII: TITLE IX
+APPENDIX XII: TITLE IX

-SEXUAL HARASSMENT POLICY

-SUMMARY OF TITLE IX
+SEXUAL HARASSMENT POLICY SUMMARY OF TITLE IX